 - May include illness, bereavement, prolonged trips out of the country with parents when prior request for absence has been made and approved, and for trips for cédula, driver's license, visa, passport and other legal paperwork. - Students will be allowed to make up their work for excused absences.
 The time allowed will be the same number of days they were absent, plus one day.
-Middle and high school students with homework from block schedules will have one extra day.
 For example, if a student is absent for three days, he/she will have four days in which to make up the work.
-All make-up work is due by the end of the marking period. - For high school students, if the work is not completed within this timeline, then they will receive 50% of the numerical grade.
+All make-up work is due by the end of the marking period. - For high school students, if the work is not completed within this timeline late penalties will apply according to the policy for late work. - If a student returns from an absence on the day of an assessment that was planned in advance, the student will be required to take/turn in the assessment on the day it was assigned.